Ek Duuje Ke Liye: Plot

 On the other hand, Sapna visits all the places where she and Vasu used to go which brings back old memories.
 She also visits a rocky hill by the beach, where their names 'Vasu' and 'Sapna' are painted on the highest rock.
 In order to make Sapna forget Vasu, her mother destroys the cassette tape that he had given her.
 The mother also burns her only photo of Vasu which Sapna crumbles into her tea and drinks in defiance.
 In response, Sapna writes Vasu's name on every inch of her bedroom wall, making her family even more angry.

 Sapna goes on a college trip to Mangalore, where her mother sends her cousin Chakram to spy on her.
 Chakram wants to marry Sapna, but she doesn't like him.
 Coincidentally, Vasu also comes to Mangalore due to a job assignment.
 He spots Sapna and follows her to her hotel room, but bumps into Chakram, who lies that he and Sapna are married.
 A shocked Vasu meets Sapna's college friends and asks about her, but they mistakenly say Chakram and Sapna are soon to be married.

 Vasu is heartbroken and proposes to Sandhya, thinking that Sapna was unfaithful to him.
 Sandhya is surprised but accepts and fixes their wedding date.
 Later she finds in his room all the letters he wrote to Sapna, and discovers the truth.
 Sandhya goes to Goa and meets Sapna and learns that she is not married and is still waiting for Vasu.
 Seeing their true love, Sandhya sacrifices her love and decides to unite Vasu and Sapna.

 She tells the truth to Vasu and cancels their wedding, urging him to go to his beloved Sapna as their one-year contract was completed.
 Sandhya's older brother hears that the wedding is cancelled and thinks that Vasu abandoned his sister.
 In a drunken, angry state, he phones his criminal friend in Goa and asks him to 'completely get rid' of Vasu.

 When Vasu arrives back in Goa, and is about to meet Sapna in their favorite beach spot, Sandhya's older brother's criminal friend and a gang brutally beat up Vasu.
 Meanwhile, Sapna is heading to the beach to meet Vasu.
 The lascivious bookstore clerk tries to attack her, Sapna tries to escape him and falls from the second floor.
-The bookstore clerk seeing her almost dead from the fall, still violently rapes hers!
+The bookstore clerk seeing her almost dead from the fall, still violently rapes her!
 Sapna and Vasu meet after the clerk and the goons flee.
 However, Vasu is badly injured.
 Distraught, feeling they can't live without each other, they join hands and leap off the cliff together, a symbol of doomed love.